Online Human Resources Degree

 - Strategic Reward Systems

-Bachelor’s, Master’s, and MBA in Human Resources programs are all commonly found online.
+Bachelor’s, Master’s, and MBA in HR programs are all mostly found online.
 You could even earn a PhD or DBA in Human Resources in an online format.

 Bachelor’s in Human Resources programs offer an overview of HR and how it impacts business.
-So, you could study everything from marketing and management to labor law and employee training.
-And, most programs require general education credits like English Composition and College Algebra.
+So, you could study things from marketing to labor law and employee training.
+And, most programs require gen ed credits like English and math.

-- Business communications – like writing, public speaking, and electronic media
+- Business communications – like writing, public speaking, and media

-- Laws and ethics related to human resources, including diversity and inclusion
+- Laws and ethics related to HR, including diversity and inclusion

-- Technology and software applications used in business and human resources
+- Software used in business and human resources

-- Master of Arts in Human Resources – May include more liberal arts and humanities courses
+- Master of Arts in Human Resources – May include more liberal arts courses

-Or, consider earning an MBA (Master of Business Administration) with a concentration in Human Resources.
-MBA programs feature a core curriculum of business courses.
+Or, think about going for your MBA (Master of Business Administration) with a focus in Human Resources.
+MBA programs feature a core of business courses.
 So, you’ll build wider knowledge of the business world, in addition to a focus on HR.
 This could help you understand the bigger picture of managing human capital in a company.

 - Compensation and Benefits